Risograph Printing

 The Riso IS NOT a perfectly accurate printing machine!

-We can do our best to avoid this although the Paper Feed Mark has now become a classic look!
+We can do our best to avoid this, but the Riso Paper Feed Mark has now become a classic look!

 We Print